 The Corporation maintains cash balances at one financial institution located in Wilmington, Delaware.
 Under the general deposit insurance rules, the Federal Deposit Insurance Corporation insures all accounts up to \$250,000 per depositor.
-As of December 31, 2018 the uninsured balance totaled \$2,389,086.
 During 2019 the Corporation entered into the CDARS program to mitigate the risk of uninsured cash.
 The program opens certificates of deposit accounts using multiple different FDIC insured financial institutions, in order to allow the Corporation to invest large amounts of cash while still being covered by the \$250,000 insurance provided by the FDIC.
+For the years ended December 31, 2020 and 2019, there were no uninsured balances.